andersjensen97/frontendforshipestiamtor/README.md

 ### `yarn init -2`
 Run in the same powershell terminal

+### `IF this fails then run this command in the terminal`
+Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned

 ### `yarn install`
 Then in your editor, open the integrated terminal at my-ract-app location and run the line then all dependecies should be installed